-The aims of the Design and Technology Curriculum at Whittle Academy are:
+The aims of the History Curriculum at Whittle Academy are: